RaidenCorporation/ZanyonLocker/README.md

 | **Architecture** | x64 (64-bit) |

-_Note: These are mimimum requirements, meaning, for example it says at least Windows 10, 22H2, but if you don't have an old version like that and you have a later version, that is perfect.
-If it meets all Requirements, then ZanyonLocker will run perfectly.
+_Note: These are mimimum requirements, meaning, for example it says at least Windows 10 22H2, but if you don't have an old version like that and you have a later version, that is perfect.
+If it meets all requirements, then ZanyonLocker will run perfectly.
 More Space = Faster Encryption._

 ---